Gym Rules & Child Policy

 • Anyone climbing in the boulder area must be checked in at the front desk and have participated in a boulder orientation with Alaska Rock Gym staff.

-• BOULDERING IS DANGEROUS!
-You will fall, and injuries are common.
-Use spotters where appropriate, keep fall zones clear.
+• You will fall, and injuries are common.
+Use spotters where appropriate and keep fall zones clear.

-• DO NOT CLIMB ABOVE YOUR ABILITY to control and absorb the fall!
+• Do not climb above your ability or off-route to control and absorb the fall.
 Take the force of the fall to the pad – tuck and roll.

-• NO FOOD OR BEVERAGES allowed past the seating area.
+• No food or beverages allowed past the seating areas.

 Youth Supervision Guidelines